West Palm Beach Sex Offenses Lawyer

 It is a tragically unfortunate fact, but innocent people accused of sex crimes are at a high risk of being put behind bars based on nothing more than a lie.
 Due to the nature of sex offenses, there are often no witnesses to the alleged crime.
 Because of this, juries may have a tendency to expect less proof from the prosecution in sex offense cases.
 However, this is not constitutionally permissible.

 A skilled criminal defense attorney will explain to the jury that there must be proof beyond a reasonable doubt that the defendant committed the offense in order for a conviction to be appropriate.
 If you choose to have me represent you, I will make sure to explain to the jury that one person’s word is not enough to ruin another’s life.

 What To Do if You Have Been Charged With a Sex Crime in Florida

-If you have been charged with a sex offense in West Palm Beach, Palm Beach Gardens, or one of the surrounding areas, you should immediately contact an experienced South Florida criminal defense lawyer.
+If you have been charged with a sex offense in West Palm Beach, West Palm Beach, or one of the surrounding areas, you should immediately contact an experienced South Florida criminal defense lawyer.
 If you retain my services, I will put my 29 years of experience to work in preparing your case.
 Many times, sex offense cases proceed to trial with little evidence.
 If you retain my services, I will work tirelessly to get your case dismissed based on a lack of evidence.
 If dismissal is not an option, I will put forth a strong defense on your behalf, and make sure that the prosecution does not walk all over you and your reputation.
 Contact my firm online, or call 561-533-1221 today to schedule a free initial consultation.
-I am available to meet with you in my Palm Beach Gardens office, or in my second location in West Palm Beach; both offices are right off I-95.
+I am available to meet with you in my West Palm Beach office, or in my second location in West Palm Beach; both offices are right off I-95.
 I accept credit cards.